 A17.
 The learning agreement is an agreement between the student, the supervisor, and the school.
 It is the supervisor's opportunity to express his or her support for the student and their ability to complete this program by agreeing to provide a small amount of time (for most courses it will be about 15 minutes a week) mentoring the employee in discussions on class concepts and how they relate to the Air Force and/or the individual's work center, as well as reviewing and discussing major class projects or reports.
 The program has been designed that way to increase the student's learning.
 A mentor brings knowledge and understanding of the Air Force and leadership; a mentor should be, but is not required to be, the student's supervisor.
-Because the mentor will at no time affect the student's academic grade, there is no degree requirement for the student with up to 3 hours per week during duty time (subject to mission requirements) for online class participation as well as access to a government computer.
+Because the mentor will at no time affect the student's academic grade, there is no degree requirement for the mentor.
+Additionally, the learning agreement ensures the supervisor's commitment to provide the student with up to 3 hours per week during duty time (subject to mission requirements) for online class participation as well as access to a government computer.